jimbrig/KaaS/Meta/About.md

 `KaaS` (Knowledge as a Service) is an [[Obsidian]] Vault composed of a multitude of notes on a variety of topics that interest me.

-Inside is my personal, customized, digital knowledge notebase structured loosely as a [[Zettelkasten]], a collection of interlinked [[Atomic Notes]] about anything that interests me.
+Inside is my personal, customized, digital knowledge note-base structured loosely as a [[Zettelkasten]], a collection of interlinked [[Atomic Notes]] about anything that interests me.

 Consider this my *Digital Garden*.
 It is a garden that needs to be maintained and cared for overtime to produce fruitful outcomes.